 Unoaked Chardonnay is known for its fresh, vibrant character, featuring citrus, apple, and stone fruit flavors with a crisp acidity and a clean, refreshing finish.
 These wines tend to be lighter in body and emphasize the purity of the fruit.

 Oaked Chardonnay, on the other hand, develops a richer and more complex profile.
-Winemaking techniques such as malolactic fermentation and aging on lees contribute to flavors of vanilla, butter, toasted hazelnut, and spice.
+Techniques like malolactic fermentation and aging on lees contribute to flavors of vanilla, butter, toasted hazelnut, and spice.

-These wines have a creamier texture and a longer, more rounded finish, often displaying a lush mouthfeel.
+These wines have a creamier texture and a longer, more rounded finish, often displaying a lush mouthfeel that’s deeply satisfying.

-The acidity and texture of Chardonnay vary significantly based on climate and winemaking choices.
-In cooler climates, Chardonnay tends to retain higher acidity, making the wine feel crisp and refreshing.
+The acidity and texture of Chardonnay vary based on climate and winemaking choices.
+In cooler climates, Chardonnay retains higher acidity, making the wine feel crisp and refreshing.

-In warmer climates, the acidity is lower, and the wine has a rounder, more fruit-forward profile.
-These Chardonnays often feel fuller-bodied and are softer on the palate.
+In warmer climates, acidity is lower and the wine has a rounder, more fruit-forward profile.
+These Chardonnays tend to feel fuller-bodied and softer on the palate.

 While many Chardonnays are best consumed within a few years of release, certain high-quality examples have exceptional aging potential.